mikependon/RepoDB.NET/code/targeted.md

-<h5 class="center code-title">Targetted</h5>
+<h5 class="center code-title">Targeted</h5>

-Make a targetted operations within your entity models and/or dynamic objects.
-[Learn more](/feature/targettedoperations)
+Make a targeted operations within your entity models and/or dynamic objects.
+[Learn more](/feature/targeted)

 ```csharp
 using (var connection = new SqlConnection(connectionString))